AAKASH6507/SDETTEST/README.md

   </html>

 <h4>Configuration:- </h4>
-<b><i>You can confure runner file with feature level tag toexecute all scenario all together
+<b><i>You can configure runner file with feature level tag to execute all scenario all together
   and also you can use scenario specific tags to excute specific test case.</b></i>